ifindev/react-form-handling/README.md

-# Form Validations with `react-hook-form` and Vanilla React Hooks
+# Form Validations with `react-hook-form` and Plain React Hooks

 ## Overview